Crypto Regulation in Hong Kong

 Owing to the rapidly changing nature of crypto world, the FSTB highlighted the importance of flexibility in the proposed regime.
 To that end, the SFC will be given the power to interpret characteristics that constitute the definition of a virtual asset.
 In addition, the Secretary for Financial Services and the Treasury will also be entitled to determine whether any digital representation of value is to be considered as a virtual asset or not.

 3.2 Virtual Asset Exchange Licensing Requirements

-Licensing applicants will be required to appoint at least two responsible officers who will be responsible for ensuring the firm’s compliance with the AML/CTF requirements and other regulatory requirements.
-As is the case for licensed corporations, all executive officers will need to be approved as responsible officers of a licensed virtual asset exchange.
+Licensing applicants will have to appoint at least two responsible officers who will be generally responsible for ensuring the VASP’s compliance with AML/CTF requirements and other regulatory requirements.
+All executive officers of a VASP will be required to assume the role as responsible officers.

 3.3 Obligations of Licensed Virtual Asset Exchanges

-a required minimum paid-up share capital requirement and, depending on the nature of business, a liquid asset requirement (to be set by the FSTB);
+- minimum paid-up share capital requirement and for certain businesses liquid asset requirement (to be determined by the FSTB);

-licensed virtual asset exchanges will be required to have a proper corporate governance structure staffed by personnel with appropriate knowledge and experience;
+- having proper corporate governance structure staffed by personnel with sufficient experience and expertise;

-implementing written policies and controls for the proper surveillance of activities on a virtual asset exchange to identify, prevent and report any market manipulative or abusive trading activities; and
+- prevention of market manipulative and abusive activities through implementing policies and controls for the proper surveillance of virtual asset exchange activities;

 3.4 Proposed SFC Powers in Respect of Licensed Virtual Asset Exchanges